peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

 setting must be defined in the ```bnd.bnd``` file of that specific project.

-# Adding Java Projects To The Build
+# <a name="AddingJavaProjectsToTheBuild"/>Adding Java Projects To The Build

 The build automatically includes all bnd projects.